This list of frequently asked questions has been prepared by the School of Planning Undergraduate Office.

 We strongly encourage you to take advantage of the free services above that students find very helpful.
 Our goal is that each and every one of you succeeds and enjoys your experience at Waterloo!

-Intention to graduate forms due online:
+Application to graduate forms due online:

 - March 1 for Spring Convocation (completing requirements in the winter term);